"Evidence-Based Medicine is the integration of best research evidence with clinical expertise and patient values."

 Note: Evidence in these resources may vary from expert opinion to high levels of supported evidence.

 A clinical information resource, which offers up-to-date, fully referenced expert answers to patient-care, diagnosis, and treatment questions.
 Topic reviews are written by recognized authorities who review the topic, synthesize the evidence, summarize key findings, and provide specific recommendations.

-Physician authors and editors contribute to the eMedicine Clinical Knowledge Base, which contains articles on 7,000 diseases and disorders.
-The evidence-based content provides the latest practice guidelines in 62 medical specialties. eMedicine's professional content undergoes multiple levels of physician peer review.
+Physician authors and editors contribute to this free clinical knowledge base, which contains articles on 7,000 diseases and disorders.
+The evidence-based content undergoes multiple levels of physician peer review and provides the latest practice guidelines in 62 medical specialties.

 The Centre for Evidence-Based Medicine (Oxford) provides several resources that take you through the entire EBM process, from formulating questions to evaluating the literature to making informed clinical decisions.